Information for school leavers

 - What level of tuition fees are charged by your chosen institution?

 Once you have made your selection, you must apply through UCAS for entry to a full-time BSc course.
-For other types of course and part-time study it is best to consult the individual institutions directly.
+For other types of courses and part-time study it is best to consult the individual institutions directly.

 The gov.uk website has information about funding for students in England, Northern Ireland, Scotland and Wales.